DecentSoftware-eu/DecentHolograms-Wiki/docs/index.md

     ----

     Holograms can be interacted with by the player.
-    Using [click actions](general/actions.md), you can send messages, execute commands, switch servers, switch pages and more for when a player left- or right-clicks a Hologram.
+    Using [click actions](features/actions.md), you can send messages, execute commands, switch servers, switch pages and more for when a player left- or right-clicks a Hologram.

 -   ### Animations

     ----

     Holograms offer the option of text-based animations to be displayed.
-This includes [built-in animations](general/animations.md#premade-animations) and [custom animations](general/animations.md#custom-animations) to show.
+This includes [built-in animations](features/animations/index.md) and [custom animations](features/animations/custom-animations.md) to show.

 -   ### Line-offsets

     ----

     Want to have the text all be aligned to the left?
-Using [x-offset](general/commands/hologram-line.md#dh-l-offsetx) and [z-offset](general/commands/hologram-line.md#dh-l-offsetz) commands, one can align individual lines on the X and Z axis respectively.
+Using [x-offset](commands/hologram-lines/offsetx.md) and [z-offset](commands/hologram-lines/offsetz.md) commands, one can align individual lines on the X and Z axis respectively.
 This however does not make them always align properly from all angles.

 -   ### Permissions

     ----

-    You can asign a permission that a player needs to see a specific [hologram](general/commands/hologram.md#dh-h-setpermission) or even [hologram line](general/commands/hologram-line.md#dh-l-setpermission).
+    You can asign a permission that a player needs to see a specific [hologram](commands/hologram/setpermission.md) or even [hologram line](commands/hologram-lines/setpermission.md).
     This allows you to display content based on certain conditions.

 -   ### Multiple Line Types

     ----

     DecentHolograms allows you to display more than just basic text.
-It allows you to display [floating items](general/format-and-colors/index.md#icon), Blocks/Items as a [Armor Stand head](general/format-and-colors/index.md#head) (Including the [small variant](general/format-and-colors/index.md#smallhead)) or even [Entities](general/format-and-colors/index.md#entity).
+It allows you to display [floating items](features/line-content.md#icon), Blocks/Items as a [(small) Armor Stand head](features/line-content.md#head-smallhead) or even [Entities](features/line-content.md#entity).

 -   ### API